PetrosTsal/petrostsal.github.io/_home_cards/timeline.md

 ---
 title: Timeline
+subtitle: Develop innovative, AI-driven solutions that revolutionize education by creating personalized, accessible, and engaging learning experiences.
-type: keyvalue
+type: timeline
 order: 4
-items:
+timeline:
-    - key: 9 Jun 2025, Call for Participation
+  - title: Call for Participation
+    date: 9 Jun 2025
-      value: Join us and transform the future of education.
+    description: Join us and transform the future of education.
-    - key: 19 Sep 2025, Applications Deadline
+  - title: Applications Deadline
+    date: 19 Sep 2025
-      value: Time's up -- let's hope you made it!
+    description: Time's up -- let's hope you made it!
-    - key: 22 Sep 2025, Evaluation of Applications
+  - title: Evaluation of Applications
+    date: 22 Sep 2025
-      value: Our panel will review all submissions and select the most promising ideas.
+    description: Our panel will review all submissions and select the most promising ideas.
-    - key: 26 Sep 2025, Finalists Announcement
+  - title: Finalists Announcement
+    date: 26 Sep 2025
-      value: We will notify the candidates that have been selected to participate in the event.
+    description: We will notify the candidates that have been selected to participate in the event.
+  - title: Hacking
-    - key: 2 - 3 Oct 2025, Hacking
+    date: 2 - 3 Oct 2025
-      value: Enjoy a two day event packed with the greatest minds and start hacking!
+    description: Enjoy a two day event packed with the greatest minds and start hacking!
 ---